lorduskordus/bluebuild-modules/modules/justfiles/README.md

 Place all your `.just` files or folders with `.just` files inside the `files/justfiles/` folder.
 If that folder doesn't exist, create it.

 By default, the module will import all files with names ending in `.just` from `files/justfiles/`.
 You can also specify files or subfolders under `include`, and they will be the only ones imported.

+The destination file for the import lines is determined automatically, but you can include the key `using-ujust` and set it to either true or false to overwrite this behavior.

+* If true, your image is considered a Universal Blue image with the destination file set to `/usr/share/ublue-os/just/60-custom.just`.
+You can then list and run your scripts with the `ujust` command.
+(If you really are on a Universal Blue image which includes the command)

+* If false, the destination file is set to `/usr/share/bluebuild/justfiles/justfile`.
+You can then list and run your scripts with the `bjust` command.
+(Gets created automatically)

 If you also want to validate your justfiles, set `validate: true`.
 The validation can be very unforgiving and is turned off by default.